tienvv1234/crwn-clothing/README1.md

 flux patern architecture: software is used as a way to make sure that we are able to solve problems in a logical sense and in a organized fashion in this flux pattern which inspired the library redux

 action --> dispatcher --> store --> view

+reselector: have 2 types:
+the first is called an input selector that doesn't use create selector, and the second type is called an output selector that does use input selectorand creates selector to build themselves

+- all an input selector is it is a function that usually take this naming structure of select, that gets the whole state and just returns a slice of it one layer